PeadarL/City-Narratives/README.md

 # City-Narratives
 Final Project for DT265 Software Development, D16124538

-This a Protoype of the City Narratives Project used to demonstrate basic UI design and accuracy of identifying user location.
+This is a protoype of the City Narratives project used to demonstrate basic UI design and accuracy of identifying user location.